-IT’S EASY TO FORGET that we all live within sight of the galaxy’s largest nuclear reactor: the sun.
+IT’S EASY TO FORGET that we live within sight of the galaxy’s largest nuclear reactor: the sun.
 The sun’s photosphere, the part we can see during the day from 93 million miles away when it isn’t overcast, is made up of mostly hydrogen.
 All of that hydrogen fuels the sun’s reactive core where temperatures reach such unfathomable levels — 25 million degrees Fº — that the word “hot” fails to describe such extreme heat.

 At the sun’s core, spent hydrogen is converted into helium, which the sun will desperately burn later in its life cycle before collapsing, cooling, and fading away as just another burned out star littering the heavens.